 - Support students in taking personal responsibility for their career ambitions.

 - Help your student identify professionals to connect with to learn more about their industry of choice while expanding their network.

 How can you support the success of other Hofstra students?

 - If you or your company are looking to fill a full-time/part-time internship or volunteer position, the Center for Career Design & Development can connect you with Hofstra students and alumni seeking opportunities.
 Click here to learn more about how we connect our employers to Hofstra talent.

 - If you would like to support students in ways other than internships or volunteer opportunities, we can help.
 Parents and families can connect with students through shadowing opportunities, panels, and workshops.

 Family Frequently Asked Questions

-- When should students start coming to the Center for Career Design and Development?
+- When should students start coming to the Center for Career Design & Development?